 From A/C and Heater Repair to Whole House Air Purifier Installation, Put The Most skilled HVAC contractor in Loveland, Colorado to work for you.
 Rex is who you talk to, Rex is who comes to your home, and Rex is who does the work.
 Who is Rex?
 Read below to find out.

 Who is Rex AC?
 Where did he come from, where did he get his experience and education?
-Click Here to find out.
-Rex has been working on HVAC since 1972, and has been an expert for over thirty years.
+Rex has been working on HVAC since 1972, and has been an expert for over twenty-five years.

 Rex who is Licensed, Bonded, Insured and Claim Free since 1986 is a non-smoker who has been installing, repairing and replacing Air Conditioners, heaters, furnaces, enviornmental cleaners, water heaters and humidifiers for over 45 years.
 He has worked on nearly every brand of HVAC system sold in the US.
 He has worked on systems from the Deserts of the Western US to the Blizzards in Colorado.
-If you would like to know more about Rex and his qualifications, click this text or just check out our reviews on Home Advisor and Google.
-We have only recently targetted Google, so our reviews there are few but they are all 5 Star.
+If you would like to know more about Rex and his qualifications, click Rex's Story or just check out our reviews on Home Advisor and Google.
+We have only recently targetted Google, so our reviews there are few but they are nearly all 5 Star.

 Call or text Rex AC at 970-646-3232 for a quick responce and expert service.
 I offer free estimates on HVAC replacement quotes and free second opinion as to the need to replace your furnace or A/C. Don't live with uncomfortable temperatures in your space, Rex AC is dedicated to ensuring that your home or office is cozy year-round.
 You can count on RexAC for:

 HVAC repair, Furnace Repair, Heater Repair, Air Conditioning Repair, Second Opinion on repair costs, Heat Pump Repair, Forced Air System Repair, Water Heaters, Commercial, Residential and Freezer Repair.Smart thermostat installation, Humidification Installation, Air Quality Equipment Installation Whole house air purifier installation.
 Advice on proper enviornmental maintenance by end users, as well as; HVAC replacement, Furnace Replacement, Heater Replacement, Air Conditioner Replacement, Second Opinions of need for and estimated cost of replacement.
 Heat Pump Replacement, Boiler Replacement, Forced Air system Replacement, Fireplace Gas Equipment Replacement